moauris/PersonalLearningNotes/WPF_Cookbook/The_WPF_Cookbook.md

 [toc]

+## General Notes

+Keep in mind that in the Microsoft documentation site, the samples can be downloaded from GitHub and for learning purposes.

+The scope of this cookbook should focus on smaller implementations.

+Also there needs to be a practice set, and a practice set program for daily practices of the WPF  implementations and ideas.

+## ValidationRule

+Validation Rules are WPF's way to validate input data.

+### Problem

+### Solution

+### There's More

+### References

 ## BindingGroup

 Binding Groups contain a collection of bindings and validation rules that are used to validate an object.